Locations:

 How does Botox work for spasticity?

-Spasticity is the term for muscles that are stiff or move involuntarily because of nervous system damage.
-For example, people experiencing spasticity may clench their fists, point their toes or cock their head to one side without being in control of those movements.
+“Spasticity” is the term for muscles that are stiff or move involuntarily because of nervous system damage.
+Someone experiencing spasticity may clench their fists, point their toes or cock their head to one side without being in control of those movements.

 But those muscles aren’t just acting out on their own.
-They’re following instructions from your brain delivered through nerves, which release a substance called acetylcholine to relay the commands.
+They’re following instructions from the brain delivered through nerves, which release a substance called acetylcholine to relay the commands.

 If you have spasticity, nervous system damage results in a flood of wrong orders being delivered.
 Basically, your nerves tell your muscles to spasm and tense up when they should be allowed to relax.